-Check out our favorite out-of-the-box honeymoon destinations here!
+Check out our favorite unique honeymoon destinations here!

-If you want everything planned out for you before you arrive, Wanderable or Honeymoon Wishes may be a good option because they offer specific experiences.
-If you’re looking for something in between or want to plan everything on your own, you’re better off opting for a site like Zola or Honeyfund, which has more generalized experiences and flexible options.
-You can also choose to use the money sent through those sites for something else, if a honeymoon gets postponed or plans change (which does happen!).
+If you want everything planned out for you before you arrive, Honeymoon Wishes may be a good option because they offer specific experiences.
+If you’re looking for something in between or want to plan everything on your own, you’re better off opting for a site like Zola or Hitchd, which has more generalized experiences and flexible options.
+You can also choose to use the money you receive for something else.
+If your honeymoon gets postponed or plans change, you’ll be prepared.

 Additional Things to Consider: